naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2022/publications_naacl22/ceres_naacl22/README.md

 @inproceedings{ceres_naacl22,
-title = {{CERES}: Pretraining of Graph-Conditioned Transformer for Semi-Structured Session Data}, author = {Feng, Rui and Luo, Chen and Yin, Qingyu and Yin, Bing and Zhao, Tuo and Zhang, Chao}, booktitle = {Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL) (NAACL) (NAACL) (NAACL)}, pages = {219--230}, year = {2022}
+title = {{CERES}: Pretraining of Graph-Conditioned Transformer for Semi-Structured Session Data}, author = {Feng, Rui and Luo, Chen and Yin, Qingyu and Yin, Bing and Zhao, Tuo and Zhang, Chao}, booktitle = {Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)}, pages = {219--230}, year = {2022}
 }